amklenk/Code-Quiz/README.md

 The boilerplate HTML was created first for both the index and highscores pages.
 Then hard coded content (which would be removed later dynamically for the index page) was coded.
 The CSS styling sheets were both coded to reflect the colors/style of the VS code theme Night Owl.
 Each styling sheet is organized by where each element appears in the HTML code and is then organized by element and then by class.

-The JS code in the script file was organized to flow as the site flows.
+The JS code in the script file was organized to flow as the main site flows.
 The global variables are at the top so that they can be accessed throughout the game.
 The question object is there as well.
 The timer function is listed first and then the event listener to start the game and the timer.
 Each question has its own function to dynamically create elements, set their attributes and text content(either referencing the questions object or hard coded) and append them to the page.
 Each subsequent question removes the previous elements and then repeats the process of the question before it.
 The last question function calls on the saveScores function, which saves the scores to local storage by pushing the values into a global array and using JSON.stringify.
 This function also directs the user to the highscores page.
 The highscores page has its own script page, highscores.js.
-It contains the referenced global variables and the function loadScores which prints the scores to the page in order by score.
+It contains the referenced global variables and the function loadScores which prints the scores to the page in descending order by score.
 The user is then able to navigate back to the quiz or erase their high scores.

 ## Credits
 The following MDN website was used as a reference page for the quiz answers: